danstronoid/danstronoid/README.md

 - 🔉 Audio Engineer @ Futura Productions
 - 🎓 CS Master's candidate @ University of Pennsylvania

----

-- 🔭 I’m currently working on a modulation VST plugin using JUCE.
-- 👯 I’m looking to collaborate on anything audio related!

 <!--
 **danstronoid/danstronoid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.